sdtaylor/unpackqa/docs_readme.md

 ### Making updates to the product descriptions.
 These edits should made to the yaml files in `unpackqa/product_files/` in the `description` entry.
 If you make an edit, run `render_product_markdown_files.py` to produce new markdown files in the `docs` folder, which will be picked up by mkdocs.

+### Making edits to API page
+The API page is pulled from the docstrings within each respective function via the mkdocstrings plugin. `docs/api.md` configures how those docstrings are read and displayed.

 ### Making edits to any other docs
 You can edit everything else in `docs` directly.